Fair Isle additions to the British and Scottish Lists

 4 Common Rosefinch Carpodacus erythrinus 3rd October 1906

 William Eagle Clarke shot this bird, of the western subspecies, during a large influx of Wheatears.
+The 'Black-eared Wheatears' were split into two species in 2021.

 6 Yellow-breasted Bunting Emberiza aureola 28th September 1907

 The first two Yellow-breasted Buntings recorded in Scotland were both immatures shot by William Eagle Clarke on the island, on 28 September 1907 (NMSZ 1908.15.7) and another in 1909, although neither was correctly identified until several years later after a further bird was obtained on St Kilda in 1910.
+The records were first published, without fanfare, by Clarke in 1927 in the 3rd edition of the Manual of British Birds.

 7 Lanceolated Warbler Locustella lanceolata 9th September 1908